Lyretail Anthias Care Guide

 Temperament – Are Lyretail Anthias aggressive?

-They can become aggressive to smaller fish in situations where they don’t have enough space or not provided a proper diet and feeding schedule.
+They can become aggressive to smaller fish in situations where they don’t have enough space or are not provided a proper diet and feeding schedule.

 Many non-aggressive community saltwater fish make good tankmates for the Lyretail Anthias.
 They can live alone as a single species or kept in groups of 5-8.